leukemia

 Read More »

-What are myelodysplastic syndromes?
-Myelodysplastic syndromes (MDS) are a group of diseases where new blood cells produced in the bone marrow are abnormal and do not function properly.
+Myelodysplastic syndrome (MDS) is a group of diseases where new blood cells produced in the bone marrow are abnormal and do not function properly.
 MDS increases the risk of developing acute myeloid leukemia, a type of blood cancer.
 What cells are normally found in the blood?
-Normal blood is made up …
+Normal blood is made up of many different kinds …

 Read More »